wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays Google Analytics Reports and Real-Time Statistics in your Dashboard.
-Automatically inserts Google Analytics tracking code in every page of your website.
+Automatically inserts the tracking code in every page of your website.

 == Description ==
 Using a widget, [Google Analytics Dashboard](http://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Administration Dashboard.